Swapna Mantapa

 Swapna Mantapa is a 2025 Indian Kannada-language historical drama film directed by Baraguru Ramachandrappa and produced by A. M. Babu under the banner Malai Mahadeshwara Enterprises.
 The film stars Vijay Raghavendra and Ranjani Raghavan in dual roles, alongside Ambarish Sarangi, Rajini Gowda, Sundar Raj, and Shobha Raghavendra in pivotal parts.
 The music is composed by Shamitha Malnad, with cinematography by Nagaraj Adavani and editing by Suresh Urs.

 It was released theatrically on 25 July 2025 with a runtime of 132 minutes.
-Based on Ramachandrappa's 25-year-old novel of the same name, the film is interwoven with contemporary social themes, focusing on heritage preservation and gender dynamics across time.

-The film has been selected to premiere at International film festivals such as Delhi International Film Festival and Chicago International Film Festival.

 Plot summary

 Manjula (Ranjani Raghavan), a high school social studies teacher, arrives in a remote village and becomes intrigued by the ruins of Swapna Mantapa, an ancient structure steeped in legend.
 While staying at Sidappa's (Sundar Raj) house, she meets Shivakumar (Vijay Raghavendra), an unemployed history graduate.
 Shivakumar narrates the tale of King Chanderaya, his queens Nagaladevi and Madanike, and daughter Madalase.
 As Manjula imagines herself as Madanike, the lines between past and present blur.
 The duo faces opposition from Bheemaraju (Ambarish Sarangi), who plans to sell the site to resort developers, and encounters Rajkumari (Rajini Gowda), a mentally unstable woman.
 Together, they fight to preserve the monument as a cultural legacy.